 Paint a Simple Daisy painting lesson that is super fast and easy.

 Pin for Later…

-These make great filler flowers when done with a small brush.
+Daisies make great filler flowers when done with a small brush.
 Add them for a spark of white to a more colorful flower painting.
-The white can make your colorful flowers pop.
+By adding the white it can make your colorful flowers pop.